bhartiy/learnsellacious/pages/35.global-configurations/general-tab/docs.md

 **maximum products to compare**: Select the Maximum number of products, which can be compared at one time.
 Suppose you set its value 5, then at one time only 5 products can be compared.

-**Redirect URL**:The user  will be redirected to this page when a requested page either does not exist or it has been disabled.
+**Redirect URL**: The user  will be redirected to this page when a requested page either does not exist or it has been disabled.
 You can add a redirect URL if the link of your shop is not working.
 Redirect the URL means making the web page available under more than one URL address.
 When a web browser attempts to open a URL that has been redirected, a page with a different URL is opened.

+**Product Wishlist**: If you want that buyer can add products in wishlist, enable this configuration.

 **Protect email/phone number**: Protect email/phone number helps you To prevent the information from the others.you can choose the text or the image to protect your details.
 The call/email for price information can be used by spammers/bots to exploit the sellers.
 Displaying these information as image can prevent this to significant level.